awesomemotive/WP-Mail-SMTP/readme.txt

 16. Smart Routing - Conditional logic for email sending (Pro)

 == Changelog ==

+= 4.5.0 - 2025-06-05 =
+- IMPORTANT: Support for PHP 7.2 has been discontinued.
+If you are running this version, you MUST upgrade PHP before installing or upgrading to WP Mail SMTP v4.5.
+Failure to do that will disable WP Mail SMTP functionality.
+- Added: New transactional mailer: MailerSend integration.
+- Fixed: Microsoft Outlook basic auth deprecation notice dismissal.
+- Changed: Updated the list of conflicting plugins (added Site Mailer, SureMail, Gravity SMTP).

 = 4.4.0 - 2025-03-05 =
 - Fixed: Emails queue runner Action Scheduler task deadlock issue.